Accredited Online Diagnostic Medical Sonography Schools

 Finally, the American Society of Radiologic Technologists (ASRT) reported that there are four states which have additional credentialing requirements for sonographers: New Mexico, New Hampshire, North Dakota, and Oregon.

-As local legislation is continually evolving, people are encouraged to check with their local professional boards to ensure they have all necessary certifications before seeking work.
+As local legislation is continually evolving, people are encouraged to check with their local professional boards to ensure they have all the necessary certifications before seeking work.